Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

 Fi’s tracker is slim and often feels less bulky on smaller dogs.

 Tractive’s device is thicker, which is rarely a problem for medium or large breeds, but can look oversized on tiny pups.
-Comfort matters here because a collar that annoys a dog may end up getting taken off more often than it should.

-Health and Activity Features
+Fi Collar vs Tractive: Health and Activity Tracking

 This is where both collars offer solid but basic insights.